Fried Tiramisu Donuts

 Pro tip – You can add spices like cinnamon, ground ginger, nutmeg, or pumpkin spice to add some fall flavor. - Wet ingredients – In a large mixing bowl of a stand mixer, with the dough hook attachment, combine warm milk, sugar, yeast, egg, and vanilla extract.
 Stir to combine.

 Pro tip – You can also leave the dough in the fridge to slowly rise for up to 24 hours.
-Thaw on the counter for an hour to thaw.
+Thaw on the counter for an hour.

 Roll and cut